Kimberly Cole

-Kimberly Cole (b.
-Orange County, California) is an American pop singer, songwriter, music correspondent, and host.
+Kimberly Cole is an American pop singer, songwriter, actor, music correspondent, and host for the American Music Awards.
 She is signed with the William Morris Endeavor agency.

 Background

 Cole has interviewed celebrities, bands, and other recording artists for MTV and the American Music Awards.
 Cole's Twitter account has over 2 million followers.

-She's been described by Vevo as an "Artist, Journalist, Style Queen," and "Pop Culture Renaissance woman."

-She has also been featured in MTV Style, Nylon Magazine, Idolator, and Billboard.
+Cole has also been featured in MTV Style, Nylon Magazine, Idolator, and Billboard.

 As an influencer, Cole has been a Buzzmaker for SpinMedia and Buzznet and, in 2015, worked with such brands as Rimmel London, Guess, Coach, Mattel, Old Navy, Cross Pens, Degree, and Suave.
 She has also appeared in commercials for Mountain Dew, Rubbermaid, Sony, and Skechers.

 Most recently, Cole has worked as a creative director and executive producer with Critical Content and Get Lifted Film Co.

-In November 2020, Cole also collaborated with UC San Francisco (UCSF), the Global Brain Health Institute (GNHI), and the San Francisco Conservatory of Music (SFCM) on a virtual event entitled “The Last Dance: Music, Improvisation, & the Resilient Brain.”The event explored the effects of music on brain resilience and was inspired by Cole’s song “Last Dance,” along with her experiences with her father, who had frontotemporal dementia (FTD).
+In November 2020, Cole also collaborated with UC San Francisco (UCSF), the Global Brain Health Institute (GNHI), and the San Francisco Conservatory of Music (SFCM) on a virtual event entitled "The Last Dance: Music, Improvisation, & the Resilient Brain."
+The event explored the effects of music on brain resilience and was inspired by Cole’s song "Last Dance," along with her experiences with her father, who had frontotemporal dementia (FTD).
 The event included contributions from experts such as Charles Limb.
 Cole helped develop the program with UCSF, GBHI, and SFCM.

 Personal life

 Cole has studied voice, piano, and dance since the age of four.
-Cole was raised in a very academic family.
 As the daughter of a dentist and school principal, education was important from an early age.
 As long as her homework was done, she was encouraged to do anything she was interested in.
 As a result, she discovered her passion for singing and roller skating.

 She is a champion professional artistic roller skater who has performed in competitions and was nationally recognized in her teens.

 Cole earned a degree in theater at UCLA.
 An alumnus of Fountain Valley High School, she has served as a guest judge in the annual Voice of Fountain Valley competition at Fountain Valley High School.
 She is quarter of Russian descent.